Get a PO Box. Use a VPN. Set your location to private. Block and move on.

 The moment someone stops wanting more of what you've shared and starts looking for what you haven't.

-The Line is an important concept for this framework.
 Everything on the left side of The Line is something you're building on purpose.
 Everything on the right side is something else.

 The Line is the point at which someone's behavior stops being about your content and starts being about you.
 Not you-as-creator, but you-as-a-person.
 The physical you.
 The private you - the you that exists when the camera is off.

 It can look like a lot of different things.
-An effusive DM that crosses from "I love your work" into territory that feels uncomfortably personal.
+An excited DM that crosses from "I love your work" into territory that feels uncomfortably personal.
 A comment that references something you mentioned once, months ago, that you'd forgotten you said.
 A question about where you live that has nothing to do with your content.
 A feeling (pay attention to it) that someone knows more about your life than you remember telling them.

-But intent doesn't change the risk - and it doesn't change how you feel about it, either.
+But intent doesn't change the risk, and it doesn't change how you feel about it, either.
 The way you handle someone who knows they're crossing a line might be different from the way you handle someone who doesn't - but in both cases, the line has been crossed, and that matters.

 The Line is also your best early warning signal.
 The further someone moves past it, the harder it is to reel it back in and protect yourself.
 The further they go, the more options you lose.
 That's why paying attention and being able to recognize the signs early is so valuable.
 Prevention is WAY easier than cleanup.